 A unit of electrical measurement equal to one watt of power supplied to, or taken from, an electric circuit steadily for one hour.

 Energy generated by using wind to turn turbines and generate electricity.
-Wind energy is pollution-free and renewable and is considered to be the most economically viable and scaleable renewable energy source.
+Wind energy is pollution-free and renewable.
+It is considered to be an economically viable and scaleable renewable energy source.

-Established by the United Nations and commemorated each year on 5 June.
-WED is used to stimulate worldwide awareness of environmental issues and promote action.
+Established by the United Nations and commemorated on 5th June every year.
+WED is used to stimulate worldwide awareness of environmental issues and to promote action.

 An area within the interior space of a building to be cooled, heated, or ventilated, often using a thermostat to control temperature fluctuations.
 Zone isolation can help with energy efficiency as required conditions can be isolated to an individual zone.